 If you know the person responsible for maintaining safety on a construction site, you must show that they did not adequately perform their duties and that this abdication of responsibility led to your injury.

 Once you’ve done the important job of determining liability, the next step towards winning your compensation will be to prove the level of harm that you’ve suffered.
 Types of harm resulting from scaffolding accidents can include bodily injury, lost wages, and mental suffering.
 In order to prove harm, you should consult with your attorney about what kind of evidence you should gather and how this evidence can be used in your case.

-Because scaffolding accidents can be so devastating, you deserve compensation to help you move on with your life, which is why you need assistance from the professionals at Lewis & Keller.
+Because scaffolding accidents can be so devastating, you deserve compensation to help you move on with your life, which is why you need assistance from the experienced Winston-Salem workers’ comp attorneys.
 When you work with the legal professionals at Lewis & Keller, you’ll be increasing your chances of winning your personal injury suit and ensuring that your case is handled in the correct manner.
 Schedule a consultation with us right away.